 This appliance is certified as an indoor appliance.
-Do not install the appliance outdoors or locate where the appliance will be exposed to freezing temperatures.
+Do not install the appliance outdoors or locate where the appliance will be exposed to freezing temperatures or to temperatures that exceed 100°F (37.8°C).

+Do not install the appliance where the relative humidity may exceed 93%.
 Do not install the appliance where condensation may form on the inside or outside of the appliance, or where condensation may fall onto the appliance.